-The bristles are nice and soft, which makes it handy for bannisters and delicate surfaces like lampshades.
+The bristles are nice and soft, which makes them handy for bannisters and delicate surfaces like lampshades.
 It’s also good for coffee tables if your dog sheds as much as mine!

 How Does It Compare?

-Here are some other, similar, models of vacuum cleaner for you to consider, just in case you want to look at other options before you commit to a Shark HV390UK or HV390UKT.
+Here are some other, similar, models of vacuum cleaners for you to consider, just in case you want to look at other options before you commit to a Shark HV390UK or HV390UKT.